avrilpryce/flyinvite/README.md

 ### 👨🏾‍🏫 As a Host, You Can:
 - Create trips
-- Invite guests
+- Invite travelers
 - Set booking restrictions
-- Accept/decline flight booking requests from guests
+- Accept/decline flight options from travelers

 ### 👩🏼‍🚀 As a Traveler, You Can:
-- Receive trip invitations
+- Receive trip invitations from host
 - Accept/decline trip invitations
 - Search for flights
-- Send flight booking request to host
+- Select and send flight options to host

 ## Demo 🖥